erinlnicholson23/quick-clinic/README.md

 Live demo: https://quick-clinic-lilac.vercel.app/

 ## 💡 The Inspiration
 This project was born out of real-world observation.
-While visiting a specialist surgical clinic in Melbourne, I noticed the front-desk reception staff frequently had to stop their workflow to flip through a physical binder of paper forms and complex insurance fee sheets.
+I noticed the front-desk reception staff frequently had to stop their workflow to flip through a physical binder of paper forms and complex insurance fee sheets.

 Large enterprise hospital systems have built-in tools for this, but small independent practices are often left stranded using manual folders or fragmented spreadsheets.
 I built **QuickClinic** to solve this specific "front-desk friction" by combining local specialist directories, MBS item rebates, out-of-pocket patient gaps, and specific desk protocols into a single, instant search interface.